stackup-wallet/erc-4337-examples/README.md

 All commands below can be augmented with the following flags.

+### Dry run

+Appending `--dryRun` will go through the whole process of making a UserOperation, but will not call `eth_sendUserOperation`.
+This is useful for debugging purposes to see what the final UserOperation looks like.

 ### With Paymaster

 Appending `--withPaymaster` will call `pm_sponsorUserOperation` on `paymaster.rpcUrl` with the UserOperation, EntryPoint, and `paymaster.context`.
 If successful, gas for this transaction will be paid for by the paymaster.